 Winterthur is the premier museum of American decorative arts, with an unparalleled collection of nearly 90,000 objects made or used in America since 1640.
-The collection is displayed in the magnificent 175-room house, much as it was when the family of founder Henry Francis du Pont family called it home.
+The collection is displayed in the magnificent 175-room house, much as it was when the family of founder Henry Francis du Pont called it home.

 Winterthur is also 1,000 acres of protected meadows, woodlands, ponds, and waterways.
 The 60-acre garden, designed by du Pont, is among America’s best, with magnificent plantings and massive displays of color throughout the year.
 The graduate degree programs and extensive research library make Winterthur an important center for the study of American art and culture.

 In his later years, du Pont wrote:

 “I sincerely hope that the Museum will be a continuing source of inspiration and education for all time, and that the gardens and grounds will of themselves be a country place museum where visitors may enjoy as I have, not only the flowers, trees and shrubs, but also the sunlit meadows, shady wood paths, and the peace and great calm of a country place which has been loved and taken care of for three generations.”H. F. du Pont

 We invite you to visit and explore this exceptional place of learning, history, and beauty.

 Winterthur inspires exploration of American culture and landscapes through compelling stories and experiences.

 Winterthur builds upon the vision of Henry Francis du Pont to inspire and educate through its collection, estate, and academic programs by engaging diverse audiences in the study, preservation, and interpretation of American material culture, art, design, and history.